birlaPranjal/krishi-ninex/backend/README.md

-# KRISHANSHECLAT AGROXGLOBAL Backend API
+# ninexagro Backend API

-A robust, scalable backend API for the KRISHANSHECLAT AGROXGLOBAL e-commerce platform built with Express.js, TypeScript, and Mongoose ODM.
+A robust, scalable backend API for the ninexagro e-commerce platform built with Express.js, TypeScript, and Mongoose ODM.

 ## 🚀 Features